 Cardiac patients who need other types of surgical procedures are often denied surgery due to the risks and complexity of their cases.
 But that is no longer the case at Nebraska Medicine.

-The Perioperative Echocardiography Consult Service includes a team of eight cardiac anesthesiologists who are trained in advanced TEE and TTE and four anesthesiologists who are trained in basic echocardiography and use their skills in trauma patients, liver transplants, vascular surgery and critical care medicine.
+The Perioperative Echocardiography Consult Service includes a team of 10 cardiac anesthesiologists who are trained in advanced TEE and TTE and eight other anesthesiologists who are trained in basic echocardiography and use their skills in trauma patients, liver transplants, vascular surgery and critical care medicine.
 Under Dr. Shillcutt, the department also leads a national perioperative echocardiography training program that prepares physicians across the country in basic and advanced perioperative echocardiography.
 It is one of a few training programs in the country.

 The risk of having a cardiac event after surgery for patients with prior heart disease increases to 10 to 25 percent, notes Shillcutt.
 "We have been using echocardiography during open-heart surgery for years," she says.
 "Using it in patients with heart disease undergoing major non-cardiac surgery only makes sense to improve outcomes.
 We have diagnosed blood clots, heart failure and holes in the heart during non-cardiac surgery.
 These are patients that might not have made it through surgery had we not had the technology and experience to detect these problems."

 The care in the operating room is backed by a team of critical care physicians, the state's only certified heart failure team, cardiologists and other specialists who are trained to provide follow-up intensive care after surgery.
 "It's an excellent example of a multi-specialty group of doctors working together to provide the best care for each patient," says Dr. Shillcutt.

 To speak to a member of our cardiac anesthesiology department, please call 877-647-7497.